danielmoi/aquarium/notes/05-02-collections.md

 Immutable collections are particularly useful in a THREADED environment where you might be in trouble if multiple threads touch the same collection.

+---
+a SET is:
+- a generic unordered collection of elements
+- does not support duplicate elements
+- methods in this interface only support read-only access to the set
+- read/write access is supported through the MutableSet interface